Read the Color Story of this New England Neutral Paint Color Scheme and learn how to discover the perfect neutral paint colors for your own home.

 I originally found Cloud White for my office to match the off-white IKEA cabinets that we’ve since replaced.
 Then, I used it in the family room because I wanted a creamier white to complement the off-white slipcovers and I conveniently had the leftover paint from the office.
 I’ll be swapping the slipcovers out during the family room refresh for gray (stay tuned for more on that decision) so it’s no longer a factor.

 So if you notice it gradually disappears from future projects, the simple reason is a pared-down palette.
 It’s still a great option I recommend for a creamier white paint!

 So that’s it, my New England-inspired Neutral Paint Color Scheme.
-I’ll make sure to make updates as time goes on, since I’m sure we’ll make a couple of tweaks as we wrap up our renovation.
-Tell me in the comments or on Instagram if you decide to use any of these colors!
+I’ll make sure to make updates as time goes on since I’m sure we’ll make a couple of tweaks as we wrap up our renovation.
+Tell me on Instagram if you decide to use any of these colors!